MohamedTaherMaalej/HC_DApp/README.md

-# HC_dapp - Mobile Healthcare DApp
+# HC_DApp - Mobile Healthcare DApp

-HC_dapp is a mobile healthcare decentralized application (DApp) built on the Ethereum blockchain, using Flutter for the frontend, Solidity for smart contracts, and various development tools for a seamless healthcare experience.
+HC_DApp is a mobile healthcare decentralized application (DApp) built on the Ethereum blockchain, using Flutter for the frontend, Solidity for smart contracts, and various development tools for a seamless healthcare experience.
 This README provides an overview of the project and its technologies, as well as key features and functionality.

 ## Table of Contents